kilianbreathnach/resume/resume.md

     - building and traning perception software deployed on vehicles in the automotive and adjacent industries
     - adapting trained models and SDK for use with a range of hardware platforms and performance specifications
     - contributing to in house tooling for data management and model development and deployment
-    - *Skills:*  deep learning, unsupervised learning, image segmentation, MLOps, robotics
+    - *Skills:*  deep learning foundation models, unsupervised learning, generative AI, MLOps, robotics
     - *Tools:* pytorch, docker, GCP, CUDA, NVIDIA TensorRT, ONNX, C/C++, Weights & Biases, github CI/CD, UNet, Transformers, ROS

 __Artisight Inc.__ </br> <span>*March 2019 - October 2022*</span>